rust-lang/docs.rs/docs/src/infrastructure/legacy.md

-# legacy infrastructure
+# Legacy Infrastructure

-Here's a simplified graph of the different moving pieces.
+Here is a simplified diagram of the different moving pieces.

 ```mermaid
 flowchart TD